opendocsg/slw-judgments-backfill/2016_SGHC_40/report.md

 37     Once Bouvier had demonstrated a duplicity of actions in different jurisdictions (with the attendant risk of conflicting judgments as a result), the burden shifted to the plaintiffs to justify the

-continuance of concurrent proceedings by showing “very unusual circumstances” (see _Yusen Air & Sea Service (S) Pte Ltd v KLM Royal Dutch Airlines_ [1999] 2 SLR(R) 955 at [27]).
+continuance of concurrent proceedings by showing “very unusual circumstances” (see _Yusen Air & Sea Service (S) Pte Ltd v KLM Royal Dutch Airlines_ <span class="citation">[1999] 2 SLR(R) 955</span> at [27]).
 The difference in the standard of proof (supposedly beyond a reasonable doubt in Monaco as against on a balance of probabilities in Singapore) is only a matter of procedure rather than substance.

 38     Although the second defendant was not a defendant in the Monaco proceedings, Mr Tong argued that it is clear that the plaintiffs’ claims against the second defendant are ancillary to their claims against Bouvier.
 Consequently, it would still be appropriate and well within the court’s discretion under s 18 of the SCJA to stay the Singapore proceedings against the second defendant.
 At the very least, the court should grant a limited stay of the Singapore proceedings until the Monaco proceedings have been concluded.